Description:

 Example:

-• Drag a “googleTranslate” step from the toolbox
+- Drag a “GoogleTranslate” step to the canvas.

-• Connect the dots between the Start and “googleTranslate” step
+- Connect the dots between the “Start” step and “GoogleTranslate” steps, as shown above.

-• Click the “googleTranslate” step to configure its “Required” properties.
-Provide a step name.
-Provide the text in non-English to translate.
+- Click the “GoogleTranslate” step to configure its “Required” properties.
+Provide a name for the step.
+Provide the text in a non-English language to translate.
 Select the language to translate from the drop-down list.
-Provide the variable/global reference to store the translated text during run-time.
+Provide the variable or global reference to store the translated text during run-time.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• Save the process definition, create a process instance, and execute.
-The Step should translate text in real-time to other languages powered by Google.
-Select the process instance to Render and verify the step properties.
+- Save the process definition, create a process instance, and then execute it.
+The Step should translate text in real-time to other languages, powered by Google.
+Select the process instance to render and verify the step properties.

 Definition Sample: